Tour Ireland...Support the Library.

 - Flexible and responsive itinerary can be adapted according to weather and group interests

 This small group tour to the Kingdom of Kerry will be based in Derrynane, at the tip of the Iveragh peninsula, also known as the Ring of Kerry.
-We will stay in John’s House, an 18th century stone cottage with an old-fashioned feel and modern amenities.
+We will stay in John’s House, an 18th century stone cottage with an old-fashioned feel and modern amenities, and Ocean View, which is a more recently built house above John's with spectacular views.

 Day one will be a day to arrive, rest, and explore.
 Pick up at Shannon airport (other locations possible with prior consultation) and drive to our home base on the Iveragh Peninsula.
 Derrynane beach is nearby, a ring fort is up the hill, there are walking trails and a botanical garden to take in.
 Dinner will be at The Blind Piper.